xaprb/story/exampleSite/content/images.md

 You can supply your own default header image by simply putting an image with the same name in your *site's* `/static/img` directory.
 If Hugo finds that you've added an image of your own, it will take precedence.

+You can also override section-specific header images in list (non-individual-page) views with parameters in the `_index.md` content file in that section.
+(The `title` and `subtitle` parameters in those files can also override what's shown in list page headers.)

 ### Imageless Layout Options

 If you don't want header images or preview thumbnails in list views, you can set